-On February 23, 2006, VASP commenced a procedure for the calculation of the award for damages and since then both we and VASP have appointed experts to assist the court in calculating damages.
-Our external legal counsel has advised us that even if we lose on the merits, they do not believe that VASP will be able to demonstrate any damages.
+On February 23, 2006, VASP commenced a procedure to calculate its alleged damages and since then both we and VASP have appointed experts to assist the court in calculating damages.
+Our external legal counsel has advised us that even if VASP prevails on the issue of liability, they do not believe that VASP will be able to demonstrate any damages.
 We continue to actively pursue all courses of action that may be available to us and intend to defend our position vigorously.

-In July 2006, we commenced a claim for damages in the English courts against VASP based on the damages we incurred as a result of the default by VASP under seven lease obligations where the leases were governed by English law.
-VASP was served process in Brazil in October 2007 and in response has filed an application to challenge the jurisdiction of the English court which we will oppose.
-VASP has applied to the Court to adjourn the date for the hearing of its application to challenge the jurisdiction of the English Court pending the sale of some of it's assets in Brazil.
-We have opposed this application and by an order dated March 6, 2008 the English court dismissed VASP's applications.
-In September 2008 the bankruptcy court in Brazil ordered the bankruptcy of VASP.
-VASP has appealed this decision.
-In December 2008, we filed with the English court an application for default judgment for loss of profits plus accrued interest under seven lease agreements.
-On March 16, 2009 we obtained a default judgment in which we have been awarded a claim of approximately \$40.0 million for loss of profit plus accrued interest under seven lease agreements.
-In order to obtain this award, we will need to begin enforcement proceedings in Brazil against VASP, which is currently in bankruptcy.
-We cannot give any assurance as to the outcome of this claim.
+In July 2006, we brought a claim for damages against VASP in the English courts, seeking damages incurred by AerCap as a result of VASP's default under seven leases that were governed by English law.
+VASP was served with process in Brazil in October 2007 and in response filed an application challenging the jurisdiction of the English court, which we opposed.
+VASP also applied to the court to adjourn the hearing on its jurisdictional challenge pending the sale of some of its assets in Brazil.
+We opposed this application and by an order dated March 6, 2008 the English court dismissed VASP's applications.

+In September 2008, the bankruptcy court in Brazil ordered the bankruptcy of VASP VASP appealed this decision.
+In December 2008, we filed with the English court an application for default judgment, seeking damages plus accrued interest pursuant to seven lease agreements.
+On March 16, 2009 we obtained a default judgment in which we were awarded approximately \$40.0 million in damages plus accrued interest.
+We subsequently applied to the STJ for an order ratifying the English judgment, so that it might be enforced in Brazil.
+The STJ granted AerCap's application and entered an order ratifying the English judgment.
+VASP appealed that order; however, the order is fully effective pending a resolution of VASP's appeal of the order ratifying the English judgment.